sblanck/smagexp/README.md

 ```
 into the adress bar to access Galaxy running SMAGEXP.

-ITo fetch the last docker image of SMAGEXP, run
+If youTo fetch the last docker image of SMAGEXP, run

 ```
 sudo docker pull sblanck/galaxy-smagexp